rupadarshiray/rupadarshiray.github.io/content/notes/starting-with-obsidian.md

 - [[notes/academic-workstation#Tinkering with superplugins|Tinkering with superplugins]]
 - Dendron
 - *full-on* **LaTex**
-	- For more rigorous use of mathematical notation and equations, chemical structures and equations, diagrams, we must use the industry standard - [[LaTex]].
-Various Tex utility software like TexStudio, services, or even Vim can be used to create LaTex documents but for the purpose of keeping a familiar aspect to a unfamiliar wold, we shall use [[VScode]] to write LaTex documents and integrate with Obsidian.
+	- For more rigorous use of mathematical notation and equations, chemical structures and equations, diagrams, we must use the industry standard - LaTex.
+Various Tex utility software like TexStudio, services, or even Vim can be used to create LaTex documents but for the purpose of keeping a familiar aspect to a unfamiliar wold, we shall use VScode to write LaTex documents and integrate with Obsidian.